Trump: Postal Service Must Charge Amazon More, Or No Loan

 The Washington Post, which first reported the administration’s push for changes at the Postal Service, quoted unnamed officials as saying that senior Postal Service officials have been told the administration wants to use the $10 billion loan as leverage to influence how much the agency charges for delivering packages and how it manages its finances.

+“This is really dangerous and Mnuchin at Treasury is trying to leverage the debt situation in a way that must be stopped,” Pelosi told reporters.

+Amazon was founded by Jeff Bezos, who owns The Washington Post.
+Trump has often labeled the Post “fake news” after the newspaper has reported unfavorable developments during his campaign and presidency and highlighted the Bezos connection by calling it the “Amazon Washington Post.”

-He tweeted later Friday, however, that we won't let the Post Office fail.
+Trump, however, tweeted Friday that he will not let the Post Office fail.

 “It has been mismanaged for years, especially since the advent of the internet and modern-day technology," Trump said in a tweet.
 “The people that work there are great, and we’re going to keep them happy, healthy, and well!”